pingcap/docs/tidb-cloud/connect-to-tidb-cluster-serverless.md

 ## Connection methods

-After your TiDB Serverless cluster is created on TiDB Cloud, you can connect to it via one of the following methods:
+This section describes the connection methods you can use to connect to a TiDB Serverless cluster.

 - Direct connections

-  TiDB Serverless is MySQL-compatible.
-You can connect to your TiDB Serverless cluster using any tool that supports MySQL connections, such as [MySQL client](https://dev.mysql.com/doc/refman/8.0/en/mysql.html).
+  Direct connections mean the MySQL native connection system over TCP, You can connect to your TiDB Serverless cluster using any tool that supports MySQL connections, such as [MySQL client](https://dev.mysql.com/doc/refman/8.0/en/mysql.html).

 - [Data Service (beta)](/tidb-cloud/data-service-overview.md)